gkuba/Debian-Gkuba/README.md

 ```

 This will install the Adoptium java JDK 8, 17 and 18.
-You can also just add the repo if you want to install a sepcific version or at a later time.
+You can also just add the repository if you want to install a specific version or at a later time.

 ###### Misc Info